srijan-paul/vyse/src/object-model/prototype.md

 # Prototypes

-Protoypes are the core feature of Snap's object model.
+Prototypes are the core feature of Vyse's object model.
 Every table has a "prototype" table (also called proto-table).
 By default, the prototype is `nil`.
-When a queried property is missing from a table, it's prototype chain is queried bottom up for the same key.
+When a queried property is missing from a table, its prototype chain is queried bottom up for the same key.

 ```snap
 const tbl   = { a: 1, b: 2 }